 Located in Kemah, Texas, Kemah Palms Recovery can help you or someone you love overcome substance abuse once and for all.
 We offer a variety of Houston substance abuse treatment programs, including:

 Recognizing substance abuse is the first step to a more fulfilling life.
 The next step?
-Call Kemah Palms Recovery at 866.604.1873.
+Contact Kemah Palms online or call us today at [Direct].